 This article contains excerpts from my e-Book “How to Write Your Artist’s Statement”.
 It is a detailed 80+ page resource that contains step-by-step guidance, many examples of varying lengths for many different uses, plus tips and exercises to guide your through the process, and more.

-You may also want to read “How to Write Your Artist’s Statement” with 28 guidelines.
+I suggest you also read “How to Write Your Artist’s Statement” with 28 guidelines.

 “I let myself go.
 I thought little of the houses and trees, but applied colour stripes and spots to the canvas… Within me sounded the memory of early evening in Moscow – before my eyes was the strong, colour-saturated scale of the Munich light and atmosphere, which thundered deeply in the shadows.”